Doug Davidson Explains How Mal Young Ousted Him From ‘The Young And The Restless’

 “Mal told me he was taking me off contract and that he preferred no one knew because it wouldn’t do me or them any good.
 He’d rather use me (in a recurring capacity) than hiring somebody nobody knows.”

-The actor said he agreed because he worried if he turned Young down that the show would kill off Paul altogether.
+The actor said he agreed because he worried that if he turned Young down, the show would kill off Paul altogether.
 Ultimately, the recurring status dwindled to nothing after several months, and the last time Paul was in Genoa City was September 19, 2018.

 Davidson said, “It was pretty clear they were diminishing the vets.
 And it wasn’t just me.
 Kristoff, God rest his soul, went through the exact same thing.
 They were doing the same thing to his character.
 They got rid of Greg Rikaart.”